About Delta Commitment and Organization

 Founded in 1971, Delta has been devoted to the mission statement "To provide innovative, clean and energy-efficient solutions for a better tomorrow".
 With the Delta brand promise "Smarter.
 Greener.
 Together" the company expresses its commitment to promoting economic, environmental and social sustainable development in its various aspects of operation.
 These include providing energy-saving products and green solutions, improving corporate governance, taking stakeholders equivalent benefits into account, protecting the environment, focusing on energy saving, providing environmental education, and more.

-As an international corporate citizen, Delta not only supports international labor and human rights standards including the RBA Code of Conduct (formerly known as the EICC Code of Conduct), Universal Declaration of Human Rights, International Labor Office Tripartite Declaration of Principles and the OECD Guidelines for Multinational Enterprises, but also maintains an emphasis on corporate governance.
+As a world-class corporate citizen, Delta not only supports international labor and human rights standards including the RBA Code of Conduct (formerly known as the EICC Code of Conduct), Universal Declaration of Human Rights, International Labor Office Tripartite Declaration of Principles and the OECD Guidelines for Multinational Enterprises, but also maintains an emphasis on corporate governance.
 By means of continuous innovation, the development of high value-added products, and the creation of an empowering working environment for employees to fully realize their potential, Delta spares no effort in creating benefits for our employees, our shareholders, and society as a whole.

 Delta's Board of Directors has clearly defined four major principles through "the Delta Corporate Social Responsibility Best Practice Principles" to concretely implement corporate social responsibility: Implement corporate governance, develop a sustainable environment, safeguard public welfare, and enhance the disclosure of corporate social responsibility information.